danigorbaciov/docs.wavesplatform/docs/en/blockchain/mining/mining-reward.md

 In the example above, the value of the JSON's `currentReward` field is 600,000,000 WAVELETs — i.e. it's 6 WAVES.

-## The change of mining reward size over time
+## The Change of Mining Reward Size Over Time

 Every 100,000 blocks, i.e. approximately every 70 days, a new voting for the current reward size change begins among the miners.